ttappr/fenwick/README.md

 # fenwick

-A simple generic implementation for a Fenwick Tree.
+A simple generic implementation of a 0-based Fenwick Tree (or BITS).

 Fenwick Trees are useful where a prefix sum is required but updating it is too costly.
 The Fenwick Tree balances out the costs of update and query operations, each with `O(log n)` time complexity.

-This implementation has 0-based indexing, despite having been derived from the tree's 1-based version.

 Some functions include `debug_assert`'s to ensure parameters are within range.
 `.rank_query()` and `.min_rank_query()` have debug asserts to ensure all